iRon7/Log-Entry/README.md

 **Log file**

-The example commands create are recorded in the log file like this:
+The example commands record the following information in the log file:

 <!-- language: lang-none -->